Myalgic Encephalomyelitis/Chronic Fatigue SyndromeSkip to the navigation

-Living with CFS can be as much a mental health challenge as it is a physical one.
+Living with ME/CFS can be as much a mental health challenge as it is a physical one.
 Take steps to avoid getting caught in a cycle of frustration, anger, and depression.
-Learning to cope with your symptoms and talking to others who have CFS can help.
+Learning to cope with your symptoms and talking to others who have ME/CFS can help.
 So can working with a counselor.

 Frequently Asked Questions